 Steven Saint Thomas earned a bachelor’s degree in Journalism from Northwestern University and has been writing articles for newspapers and magazines for the past 25 years.
 He has worked as an award-winning daily newspaper reporter in Colorado and editor of six community newspapers in San Diego.
 His freelance work has been carried by Reuters News and has appeared in more than 60 publications, including Time Magazine and the Denver Post.
 In 2013, Steven completed a Permaculture Design Certification (PDC) course with Becky Elder and Pikes Peak Permaculture and has never been quite the same!
 His passion is not only practicing permaculture on a homestead site near the Humboldt Bay but educating the public on sustainability issues and permaculture solutions.
 Contact him at firstname.lastname@example.org

-Dr. Gary Swaim is also a professor of graduate seminars in the Master of Liberal Studies program at Southern Methodist University of Dallas.
-He teaches playwriting, the writing of both poetry and fiction, creativity, and studies in diverse interdisciplinary courses.
-He is a produced playwright, director, and actor.
-His first creative writing endeavors and successes occurred with poetry, and he was recently selected as the 2011 Texas Senior Poet Laureate.
-Following poetry came his short stories.
-He continues writing and teaching in each of these genres.
-More recently, he has added digital painting to his efforts, professionally.
-Originally from California, he now resides in Las Colinas of the Dallas, TX. area.
-Learn more about Gary and contact him through his website.
+Aside from teaching poetry at Perelandra College, Dr. Gary Swaim was a professor of graduate seminars in the Master of Liberal Studies program at Southern Methodist University of Dallas.
+He taught playwriting, the writing of both poetry and fiction, creativity, and studies in diverse interdisciplinary courses.
+He was a produced playwright, director, and actor, and the 2011 Texas Senior Poet Laureate.
+Gary moved on to a glorious eternity only months ago.
+Learn more about Gary through his website.